 If you’re not an HTML coder, you may not know what an ALT tag is.
 Basically, it’s part of the HTML code that creates an image.
 The ALT tag lets you include a text description for each image.
 ALT tags are most often used on web pages, but they also work in emails.

-Click the blue OK button when you’re done.
+Just fill it out with your copy and you’re done.
 Now you’ve got a basic ALT tag set up.
 Pretty simple, right?

 Make those ALT tags stand out

 That’s not the end with ALT tags, though.
 They can be formatted to stand out more.
 However, this is an advanced trick.
 It requires some hand coding of your emails, which some of you won’t want to do.
 I’m including it anyway, just so you know what’s possible.

 Here’s an email with standard ALT tags.
 The text is certainly legible and it accurately describes the images.
 But it doesn’t pop much:

 This is ALT text that’s been formatted with CSS (Cascading Style Sheets markup).
 Both of the headlines here (“Overstock Tires” and “Help Stop Breast Cancer”) are actually ALT tags, just with some extra formatting.

 This is what this email looks like with the images on: